-The first source, Gravelly Pond (MassDEP Source ID# 3166000- 01S), is a surface water reservoir, which is located off Chebacco Road in Hamilton.
-In the year 2021 Gravelly Pond provided approximately 56.7 percent of Manchester's drinking water - or 130.
-789 million gallons.
-The reservoir has a surface area of 49 acres and a capacity of over 360 million gallons when full.
+The first source, the Gravelly Pond WTF (MassDEP Source ID# 3166000- 01S), is a surface water treatment facility, which is located off Chebacco Road in Hamilton.
+In the year 2022 the Gravelly Pond WTF provided approximately 49.3 percent of Manchester's drinking water - or 101.947 million gallons.
+The Gravelly Pond reservoir has a surface area of 49 acres and a capacity of over 360 million gallons when full.
 The pond is fed by rainfall, runoff from the surrounding area, and groundwater springs.
 The pond's watershed, or area that drains into the pond, is relatively small and the ability of the pond to recharge or fill back up, is limited.

 The second source is the Lincoln Street Well (MassDEP Source ID# 3166000-01G).
 This is a 58-foot-deep, 500 GPM, gravel packed well which is located next to the Manchester/Essex Regional Junior/ Senior High School on Lincoln Street in Manchester.
 Groundwater is pumped from a sand and gravel deposit that underlies the area.
-In the year 2021 the Lincoln Street Well provided approximately 43.3 percent of Manchester's drinking water - or 99.820 million gallons.
+In the year 2022 the Lincoln Street Well provided approximately 50.7 percent of Manchester's drinking water - or 105.028 million gallons.

-To supplement the Gravelly Pond supply and in aiding with watershed recharge, the Town pumps water from the Round Pond Well (MassDEP Source ID# 3166000-02G) which is located along Chebacco Road in Hamilton into Gravelly Pond.
-A total of 92.314 million gallons were transferred in 2021.
+To supplement the Gravelly Pond supply and in aiding with watershed recharge, the Town pumps water from the Round Pond Well (MassDEP Source ID# 3166000-02G) which is located along Chebacco Road in Hamilton - into Gravelly Pond.
+A total of 51.014 million gallons were transferred in 2022.